Star-Lord: The Black Vortex

 Peter and Kitty were successful in stealing the artifact called The Black Vortex, but found themselves outnumbered by J'son's killing squad so they decided to call the X-Men and the remaining Guardians for help.
 Knowing the artifact could give them the needed power to defeat J'son, Peter wanted everyone to submit to the Vortex to gain cosmic powers.
 Kitty stood against the idea but some of their friends submitted anyway.
-After failing to stop them, the submitted cosmic warriors attacked Hala and Peter went with a team to help the Kree in the battle.
+After failing to stop them, the submitted cosmic warriors attacked Hala the Accuser and Peter went with a team to help the Kree in the battle.
 After some failed negotiations for the Vortex his team had to escape, but J'son found them and destroyed Hala in retaliation.
 Peter escaped on time.
 After finding Spartax had been completely covered in amber by Thane, including Kitty, Peter lamented not having heard her since the beginning and apologize to her.
-Kitty escaped thanks to her phasing powers and both had a reunion.
+Kitty escaped thanks to her phasing powers and they had a reunion.
 Seeing no other way to defeat J'son and his cosmic empowered team, Peter tried to submit to the Vortex but after seeing the power would eventually make him push Kitty away, he refused.
 Kitty ended up submitting and saving Spartax.
-After the war ended, Peter had a romantic talk with Kitty where he proposes to Kitty Pryde, a proposal which she accepts.
+After the war ended, Peter had a romantic talk with Kitty where he proposes to her, a proposal which she accepts.